Early Childhood Education

 How prevalent are early childhood programs in the Archdiocese of Chicago Catholic schools?

 The Archdiocese of Chicago has a long history and rich tradition of providing excellent education in its Catholic schools beginning with early childhood.
 Today, one hundred percent of the elementary schools have kindergarten programs.
-Ninety-three percent have preschools.
-The past ten years have seen a 14% increase in preschool programs with many schools opening additional preschool and kindergarten classrooms.
+Ninety-eight percent have preschools.
 To find an ECCE Program near you, please use our school locator.

 Each school is able to structure their early childhood programs to meet the needs of their families and community.
 Our schools offer mixed-age programs (3- and 4-year-old children in the same classroom) or age separate groupings.
 Due to overwhelming demand and/or constraints of space,some preschools only accept 4-year-olds.
 The schools offer a variety of schedules - full day, half day, five days a week, two or three days a week, morning groups and/or afternoon groups.
 The early childhood programs also strive to meet the needs of young children and their families by providing before and/or after school care, hot lunch and breakfast programs.
 Check with the individual school to find out what type of early childhood program they offer.

 How is quality ensured at your schools?